alecsimone/OurYou/Frontend/components/foundation/Header/MemberBox/readme.md

 ## [Features](MemberBox.test.tsx)

+### It shows a sign up or log in prompt if not logged in

+- If no logged in member is found, the Member Box should prompt the user to sign up or log in
+- Clicking on this prompt should open a modal with sign up and log in forms.
+(Currently it just says 'Sign up and Log in forms')

 ### It renders the bell, rep, name, and avatar

+- Before the query data comes in, it should say "Authenticating..." as the query is loading.
 - The member box includes a bell icon to alert the user to notifications, as well as their name, rep, and avatar.

 ### It links to the user's profile page